 In the spring of 1930 Fort Worth police officer John Frank Alsup was having trouble paying his creditors.
 Those creditors were complaining to the police department.

 As a result, in March John Alsup was fired.
 Suddenly he had debts, and he had no income.
-But he had a plan.
+But he did have a plan.

 Alsup knew that the Texas Bankers Association had put a price on the head of bank robbers during the Great Depression: a $5,000 ($70,000 today) reward for a dead bank robber.
 Collecting that reward money would get Alsup out of debt and then some.